 Make timely payments

 The easiest way to build or maintain a solid credit score is to pay your bills on time each and every month.
-Remember that a payment is considered late by credit bureaus if it isn’t received 30 days after the due date, so if your date falls on a weekend, simply make sure you pay a few days before the 30-day window closes.
+Remember that a payment is considered late by credit bureaus if it isn’t received 30 days after the due date.

 Keep credit card balances low